Victor Ziga: Early life and career

-Ziga was born on 30 September 1945 in Manila to parents Venancio Prieto Ziga, former governor and congressman of Albay, and Tecla San Andres Ziga, a former Senator and who was the first woman who topped number 1 in the Bar Examination in the Philippines.
+Ziga was born on 30 September 1945 in Manila to parents Venancio Ziga, former governor and congressman of Albay, and Tecla San Andres Ziga, a former Senator and who was the first woman who topped number 1 in the Bar Examination in the Philippines.

-Ziga studied in Ateneo de Naga, Ateneo de Manila University, the University of Santo Tomas and the University of California in Los Angeles (UCLA).
+Ziga studied in Ateneo de Naga University, Ateneo de Manila University, University of Santo Tomas and the University of California in Los Angeles.
 He passed the bar in 1975.

 Political career

 Ziga ran in and won the 1984 Batasang Pambansa elections.
 He filed various bills such as the establishment of the National Rehabilitation Center for drug addicts, requiring secondary schools to teach avoiding drug addiction and abuse and increasing the minimum basic monthly salaries of public school teachers.

 In 1986, he was appointed the Cabinet Minister of General Services.
 In 1987, he was elected as a Philippine Senator.
 He was the Chairman of the Public works and highways committee and a member of the Commission on Appointments, Senate Electoral Tribunal and 16 other committees.

 Ziga's interest and concern for those who have less in life is reflected in his association and involvement in typhoon relief operations and civic organizations, such as the free Medical Eye Specialist Mission and the Medical Mission of the Philippine General Hospital.

 In 1991, he joined the Magnificent 12 in rejecting the new proposed treaty for Subic Naval Base.
-Ziga eventually left politics and returned to the private sector as board director of San Miguel Corporation.
+Ziga eventually left politics after losing his Senate re-election bid in 1992 and returned to the private sector as board director of San Miguel Corporation.

 Personal life

-Senator Ziga was married to Carmen Olbes Velasco with whom he had six children.
+Senator Ziga was born in Manila and was married to Carmen Olbes Velasco with whom he had six children.
+His parents were Venancio Ziga, a former governor of the Province of Albay, and Tecla San Andres Ziga, a former senator, and congresswoman for Albay's 1st congressional district.
+He graduated from the Ateneo de Manila University, the University of Santo Tomas, and the University of California in Los Angeles.

+Death

+Victor Ziga died at January 31, 2021, at 75 years old.

+Senate President Sotto and Senate Majority Leader Migz Zubiri filed a resolution stating "the profound sympathy and sincere condolences of the Senate of the Philippines” on the Death of the Senator.